 “This dude’s got a picture of him that’s hanging up in our shop, surfing the biggest wave that I have ever seen two weeks after shoulder surgery,” DJ said, countering Cole’s claim.

-Once making it onto the SEAL teams, skateboarding took a back seat for both of them.
+Once they made it onto the SEAL teams, skateboarding took a back seat for both of them.
 DJ, who had gained nearly 100 pounds in muscle, couldn’t participate out of fear that his aggressive skating style would lead to an injury that would cause him to miss a deployment.

 “Now I’m 230 — and, you know, you can’t really skate the way that you used to at 145 when you have gained 100 pounds,” he said.
 “I still cruised around, I always had a skateboard in my locker at the team and cruised down the hallways doing that kind of stuff.”

-Years of consecutive combat deployments to keep up with the highest operation tempo in U.S. military history took its toll on DJ and Cole.
+Years of consecutive combat deployments to keep up with the highest operation tempo in US military history took their toll on DJ and Cole.
 Marriages failed, teammates and close friends died, and injuries were a regular occurrence.

 “I got banged up overseas a bunch.
 [I was] self-medicating, doing what everybody does, and got hooked on painkillers.
 I got really jammed up overseas and came back and contemplated suicide,” DJ said, adding that the bomb blast he endured led to a serious case of amnesia.
 “Luckily, I had a really good troop chief at the time and a really good therapist, and they essentially saved me.”

 DJ spent a month at the National Intrepid Center of Excellence (NICoE) in Bethesda, Maryland, where again he linked up with Cole, who was dealing with his own set of problems.
 Cole had emotional and anger issues, as well as physical injuries from the stress of repetitive deployments.

 “We’ll make it completely organic, we’ll base it around art therapy, and we’ll start something completely different.”